-SPRINGFIELD - After hopefully working hard all year in school, kids are ready for some rest and relaxation.
-And that’s okay, as long as they don’t become couch potatoes.
+After what was a stressful end of the school year at home for many, kids are ready for some rest and relaxation.
+And that’s okay, as long as they also get some exercise.

 “Studies have shown that lack of physical activity is an independent predictor of a child’s increasing body mass index and may even be more important than overeating, but it’s often the hardest to think about and address in terms of obesity,” said Dr. Chrystal Wittcopp, a pediatrician at Baystate Children’s Hospital who oversees their Pediatric Weight Management Program.